cbare/cbare.github.io/_drafts/2025-12-08-learning-visual-context-by-comparison.md

 ### CNNs with Attention

-A nice review paper that covers related methods is [Visual attention methods in deep learning: An in-depth survey Hassanin, 2024][102] from which we get this figure:
+The late twenty-teens was a time of exploration of architectures combining attention and convolutions.
+A nice review paper that covers these kinds of methods is [Visual attention methods in deep learning: An in-depth survey Hassanin, 2022][102] from which we get this figure:

 ![alt text](../images/ai/cnn-variants-2024.png)

 In the figure, (a) is the squeeze-and-excitation (SE) block.
-Convolutional Block Attention Module (CBAM), (b), is another channel attention method for learning to attend to informative regions from the same lab at KAIST.
+Convolutional Block Attention Module (CBAM), (b), is another channel attention method for learning to attend to informative regions.
+CBAM comes from the same lab at KAIST.
+Both CBAM and SE are building blocks for ACM.

 ### Comparison with transformer-style self-attention

 In transformers, K and Q are projections of individual tokens or image patches in vision transformers and they are used to compute pairwise attention.
-In ACM, K and Q are globally-pooled summaries of two contrasting regions, e.g. left lung vs right lung, which are subtracted to explicitly model comparison.
+In ACM, K and Q are globally-pooled summaries of two contrasting regions which are subtracted to explicitly model comparison.
 This signal is then injected back to the feature map with the effect of highlighting difference.

 $$
-K = W_K a_i, \; Q = W_Q a_j, \; V = W_V a_j
+Q = XW_Q,\quad K = XW_K,\quad V = XW_V
 $$

 $$